AmirAltakroori/nnn-project/README.md

-# NGS Framework
+# Potato Framework

-NGS Framework is a development platform for building web applications using JavaScript.
+Potato Framework is a development platform for building web applications using JavaScript.